cosmic-horizon/testnets/darkmatter-1/README.md

 # replace coho-tester-wallet with a wallet name of your choosing
 ```

-## Submit your wallet address

-In order for us to create a genesis file we must airdrop testnet tokens to your newly created accounts.
-Please fill out this [form](https://forms.gle/P3VrRaBe7XhXnRHi7) to receive your tokens and then wait for further instructions!
-Once the first 200 addresses have registered I will close the form.

-# STOP HERE UNTIL INSTRUCTED TO CONTINUE

 ## More about validators

 Please refer to the Cosmos Hub documentation on validators for a general overview of running a validator.
 We are using the exact same validator model and software, but with slightly different parameters and other functionality specific to the Cosmic Horizon Network.